A buttload of wine is 126 gallons of wine. For real. This isn’t an April Fool’s Day prank. A “butt” is an actual unit of measurement.

 Basically, before measurements were standardized, the Imperial System – considered the “wild west” of measuring systems – was used.
 Seafaring merchants shipped wine, whiskey, and other alcoholic beverages in large wooden casks, and the casks came in a bunch of different sizes, ranging from a rundlet (the smallest) to a tun (the biggest).
 Fun fact: a tun is the equivalent of two butts (LOL).

-Subscribe to our newsletter for a daily dose of wine wisdom (we promise it’s not all “butt” jokes).
+Thirsty for more wine knowledge?
+Follow us on social media for more wine wisdom (we promise it's not all "butt" jokes).